It’s important to have a balanced and varied diet during pregnancy to make sure you stay healthy and to help your baby grow and develop.

 Try to eat a variety of foods from the five main food groups.
 Use The Eatwell Guide to help you make healthy choices when planning your meals.
 Start the day with a healthy breakfast, to help you stop snacking between meals.

-Keeping active is a great way of burning off those calories and will help your mental wellbeing too
+Keeping active is a great way of burning off calories and will help your mental wellbeing too.

-Download this practical guide from the First Steps Nutrition Trust to eating well during pregnancy, including meal, snack and drink ideas.
+Download this practical guide to eating well during pregnancy from the First Steps Nutrition Trust, including advice about measl, snacks and drinks.

-Helpful advice on healthy eating during pregnancy - Tommy’s
+Watch: Helpful advice about healthy eating during pregnancy – Tommy’s

-Raathai Sankaresan shares her experience of living healthily before and during pregnancy (courtesy of Frimley and Wexham MVP)
+Watch: Raathai Sankaresan shares her experience of living healthily before and during pregnancy (courtesy of Frimley and Wexham MVP).